qqibrow/qqibrow.github.io/_posts/2014-12-06-My-Dev-Environment-Setup.md

 ##Vim

 Different people have their own flavors about IDE.
 Vim is my preferred one.
-There are no good or bad between different choices, as long as you found it OK and happy to use.
+There are no good or bad between different choices, as long as you find it OK and happy to use.
 Here I pick vim for several reasons:

 * Most of the time I program C++.
 To be honestly, no perfect IDE for C++ in the market now.
 Eclipse? too slow for big project.
-Clion? hmm… At least I didn’t see it support make.
+Clion? hmm… it's pretty cool though, but our project use native Makefile.
 IDE your company brewed?  sorry I don’t know.

 * Reduce distraction.
 I find switching between keyboard and my touchpad is quite annoying, although they are already close enough on mac.
 This is my personal experience.
 When I use vim, I map ``esc`` to ``jj``(double enter j) for the same reason.
 Basically, I want to focus both my hands on the main keyboards and keep typing fast.